MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 ### Notes to Release

-- **Previous generation of management packs for SQL Server 2012, 2014, and 2016 reached the end of support**
+- **Previous generations of management packs for SQL Server 2012, 2014, and 2016 reached the end of support**

   This management pack is virtually a new version of the version-agnostic management pack for SQL Server 2017 and higher (last version - 7.0.7.0 as of July 2018).